 - Stream Elements Commands for Mods

 - The Ultimate Guide to StreamElements

 How to Setup – Stream alerts, Follower Notifications and Donations

 Now it’s time to get those really cool looking follower notifications going on.
-For starting out i would suggest you to use StreamLabs which is the most popular alert system for Twitch Streamers.
+For starting out I would suggest you use StreamLabs which is the most popular alert system for Twitch Streamers.

 Many of the all-in-one bots also include these kinds of systems that you can get working really nicely.
 So good thing to think is.
 Do you want to use couple places or do you want to just use one place?

 How to setup – Twitch stream alerts software

 - How To Setup – Streamlabs OBS – Slobs

 Is Webcam required to Succeed as a Streamer?